ironboy/lia-presentation/README.md

 The **Mrs Marper** code base can be found in the **make** folder.

-## Coding style - we're relaxed and fascist at the same time
+## Coding style &ndash; some ground rules
 We're rather relaxed.
 But there are some important guidelines you really *should* follow:
-* Name your functions and variables so that they can be easily understood, unless you can understand the purpose of them anyway within 5 lines of code!
+* Name your functions, variables and parameters so that they can be easily understood.
+(With the exeception of parameter names for very short lambda like functions, where short code is easier to follow.)
 * At the start of each file write a short description as a [JavaDoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) style comment with one bullet point per line (using "-" for bullets) - see how we've done it our files so far - follow that pattern!
 * **Never** have more than 50 lines of code in a single JS file!
 Refactor and split if that limit is reached!
 * Install and use the excellent VSC extension [Uncanny Cognitive Complexity](https://marketplace.visualstudio.com/items?itemName=Dabolus.uncanny-cognitive-complexity) to judge the complexity of each of your JS files.
 Try to keep things simple (below the measurement 10) - never go haywire (you **must** keep things below 20).
 Keep Mr Incredible happy!
 * Don't uses classes and OOP - we can write complex applications as a bunch of functions in JS.
 Much less cruft!
 * We **do** use our own export/import system (a thin layer on top of ES6) - the **_export** setter is a bit magical and publishes functions and objects as globals.
 Don't worry be happy - it's a bit like Java Packages - you can reach everything without having to use import/export in *every* file!
-* *Only* comment things that are really hard to get even if you know JS!
+* *Only* comment things that are really hard to understand even if you know JS. **And** things that are domain specific.
-* *Always* move things that you feel might be *settings/options* to *make/__settings.js*.
-And in *__settings.js* comment what the setting actually does!
+* *Always* move things that you feel might be good to reach as *settings/options* to *make/__settings.js*.
+And, in *__settings.js*, comment what the setting actually does!
-* *And:* End your lines with ";".
-It's not that hard - most JS coders do it.
-All Java and C# coders do so too.
-(Birds do it - even educated fleas do it...)
+* End your lines with ";".

 ## __settings.js